About

 Vermont’s Court Diversion Program

-began in 1979 with seven pilot programs throughout the state.
-Our funding stemmed from the Law Enforcement Assistance Administration, and the Turrell Fund of East Orange, New Jersey, provided supplemental funding for the development of the juvenile program.
-The successful of these pilot programs quickly led to the availability of court diversion in every county and the formation of the Vermont Association of Court Diversion Programs (VACDP).
-In 1980, Vermont legislature voted to fund court diversion for juvenile first offenders.
+began in 1979 with seven pilot programs across the state.
+Initial funding was provided by the Law Enforcement Assistance Administration, with additional support from the Turrell Fund of East Orange, New Jersey, to develop the juvenile program.
+The success of these pilot programs quickly led to the expansion of court diversion services in every county and the establishment of the Vermont Association of Court Diversion Programs (VACDP).
+In 1980, the Vermont Legislature approved state funding for court diversion programs serving juvenile first-time offenders.

 By 1982,

-several diversion programs had begun to handle adult first offenses cases in addition to juvenile cases.
-Following the success of the adult program, VACDP requested an amendment to the statute to include adults and increase funding to accommodate an expanding caseload.
+several diversion programs expanded to handle adult first-offense cases in addition to juvenile cases.
+Following the success of the adult program, VACDP sought a statutory amendment to formally include adults and secure additional funding to support the growing caseload.
 This request was granted in 1984.
 Rather than provide funding for the full cost of the adult program, legislature required participants to pay a participation fee to ensure the continuation of the program.

 Today,